superstreamlabs/gitbook-backup/memphis/architecture.md

 ## Connectivity Diagram

-Memphis deployment comprised four components:
+Memphis' deployment is comprised of four components:

 **1.** GUI - The dashboard of Memphis.